It’s time to move away from the traditional approaches to behavioural safety

 By embracing behavioural variability in a systems approach rather than constrained, as it is in a traditional approach (Dejoy, 2005) we can create an innovative, team environment where the desired behaviours are continually reinforced, accidents are reduced, and the business becomes more profitable.

-Written by Duncan Aspin, Head of HSEQS, VolkerStevin for The SHE Show North East, 5th March 2019, Newcastle United Football Club.
+Written by Duncan Aspin, HSEQS Director, VolkerStevin for The SHE Show North East, 5th March 2019, Newcastle United Football Club.

 Please note, the views expressed by the original article author are theirs alone and do not necessarily represent those of Washingtondowling Associates Ltd or The SHE Show and therefore we take no responsibility for the content or accuracy of this post.